aaw/mongoid_collection_snapshot/README.md

 Mongoid Collection Snapshot
 ===========================

-Easy maintenence of collections of processed data in MongoDB with the Mongoid ODM.
+Easy maintenance of collections of processed data in MongoDB with the Mongoid ODM.

 Example:
 --------